OneDuckyBoy/awesome-CrewAI-projects/README.md

 - **Practical Applications:** Discover creative uses for AI—from marketing and media to legal and financial advice.
 - **Customizable Projects:** Each system is designed to be modular, enabling seamless integration into existing workflows or new projects.

-## What are my next projects?
+## What are my next AI agent projects?
-### Please give a star ⭐ to the project to support our work.
+### Please give a star ⭐ to the repository to support our work.
-Don't forget to watch 👀 our project if you like it and to be informed as soon as something new has been added
+Don't forget to watch 👀 our repository if you like it and to be informed as soon as something new has been added

 | ⬜ Projects to be Done | ✅ Done Projects |
 |----------------------|-----------------|